mitsuhiko/insta/README.md

 leading `test_` prefix removed.

 This works because the rust test runner names the thread by the test name and the name is taken from the thread name.
 In case your test spawns additional threads this will not work and you will need to provide a name explicitly.
+There are some situations in which rust test does not name or use threads.
+In these cases insta will panic with an error.
+The `backtrace` feature can be enabled in which case insta will attempt to recover the test name from the backtrace.

 Explicit snapshot naming can also otherwise be useful to be more explicit when multiple snapshots are tested within one function as the default